 Kids love games and that’s how kids learn is through play, so let’s do that!
-Mother Goose Time
+Experience Curriculum

 Keep kids moving to keep the learning going.
 Dance, do yoga, play a listening game or song, exercise, make animal movements, or play follow the leader.
-The Mother Goose Time Teacher Guides provide plenty of ideas for music and movement.
+The Experience Curriculum Teacher Guides provide plenty of ideas for music and movement.

 Transition to or from circle time with music and movement.
 Or move and then return to a sitting activity so everyone isn’t sitting too long.